-For each k-fold round, the VGG-16 model is trained with k-l subsets designed for the training process and validate with remain.
+For each k-fold round, the VGG-16 model is trained with k-Isubsets designed for the training process and validate with remain.
 We used M=1000 randomly selected samples from the training subsets for generating the feature maps.
 All samples of the training subsets generate the low dimensional samples to train the external classifier.
-The proposed method was validated with the low dimensional samples generated with the same image sample subset used to validate the original VGG-16 model.
+The proposed method was validated with the low dimensional samples generated with the same image sample subset to validate the original VGG-16 model.

-In the experiments described in this section were used the following external classifiers: Adaboost, Decision Tree, K-Nearest Neighbour, Naive Bayes, Random Forest and Multi-Layer Perceptron and SVM.
+The experiments described in this section used the following external classifiers: Adaboost, Decision Tree, K-Nearest Neighbour, Naive Bayes, Random Forest, Multi-Layer Perceptron, and SVM.

 The best cross-validation results were achieved considering scenario 1.
-The tables 2 and 3 presents the best results from each classifier using validation subsets.
+Tables 2 and 3 presents the best results from each classifier using validation subsets.

-In the database 1 [19], the best value achieved by the Adaboost classifier occurred when the number of estimators was set to 200.
+In database 1 [21], the best value achieved by the Adaboost classifier occurred when the number of estimators was set to 200.
 In the KNN classifier, the best value for the k parameter for all folds was 1.
-The multi-layer perceptron classifier has three layers.
+The multilayer perceptron classifier has three layers.
 The first layer has 1024 units; the intermediary layer has 256 and, the output layer 2 units.
 The activation function for the hidden layers and the output layer are Relu and softmax, respectively.
 The learning rate was fixed in 10^{-4} , and the mini-batch size was 20.
 The best accuracy value in the fold was achieved after 24 epochs.
 The SVM classifier utilized the linear kernel.